 - simplified and responsive further education and Vocational Education and Training (VET);

-- increased demand for skills through increased employer ambition; and
+- increased demand for skills through increased employer ambition;

 - targeted support for skill-development in SMEs.